 If you are about to embark on a similar odyssey, here are a few dos and don'ts to consider first:

 Do sense check you can’t resolve the issues your child has with their current school.
 A new school is not a magic wand.
-Given the boy to girl ratio in my daughter's class is higher than 2:1, its unlikely the school can resolve this issue without using surgery.
+Given the high boy to girl ratio in my daughter's class, it was unlikely that the school could resolve this issue without resorting to surgery.

 Do attend as many open days as possible.
 It’s your chance to meet teachers and pupils and check out the facilities.